UK Foo Fighters: History

-UK Foo Fighters was originated from a Harrogate covers band called Speedsta that gained popularity between 2004 and 2007, playing tracks from bands such as Nirvana, Green Day, Red Hot Chili Peppers, The White Stripes, QOTSA and Stereophonics.
+UK Foo Fighters originated from a Harrogate covers band called Speedsta that gained popularity between 2004 and 2007, playing tracks from bands such as Nirvana, Green Day, Red Hot Chili Peppers, The White Stripes, QOTSA and Stereophonics.
 The covers of Foo Fighters resonated with audiences and eventually attracted the attention of local promoters and festival organisers.
-The first ticketed show as a tribute band to Foo Fighters was at a small nightclub in Knaresborough, North Yorkshire called Daddy Cools.
+The first ticketed show as a tribute band to Foo Fighters was at a small nightclub called Daddy Cools in Knaresborough, North Yorkshire.
 After a period of playing local gigs and festivals from 2007 to 2012, the band was invited to tour further afield in 2013 at various O2 Academy venues throughout the UK, owned and operated by the Academy Music Group.

 On 10 September 2014 at Concorde2 in Brighton, Dave Grohl invited UK Foo Fighters frontman 'Jay Apperley' to perform 'White Limo' off the Foo Fighters album 'Wasting Light'.

-On 29 March 2015 Rolling Stone magazine reported on the iHeartRadio Music Awards 10 Best and Worst Moments.
+On 29 March 2015, Rolling Stone magazine reported on the iHeartRadio Music Awards 10 Best and Worst Moments.
 Best Wish Fulfilment Fantasy; "Many performances were punctuated by short video interviews where accomplished artists recounted their "journey."
 The best anecdote came courtesy of the Foo Fighters, who told the story of a European gig attended by a tribute band called UK Foo Fighters.
-Dave Grohl, exhausted from tour, recognized his British counterpart in the crowd and invited him onstage to perform "White Limo."
+Exhausted from the tour, Dave Grohl recognized his British counterpart in the crowd and invited him onstage to perform "White Limo."
 Apparently, the guy killed it."

-In June 2015 Foo Fighters were forced to pull shows in London, Edinburgh and Glastonbury Festival due to a broken leg that frontman Dave Grohl sustained.
+In June 2015, Foo Fighters were forced to pull shows in London, Edinburgh, and Glastonbury Festival due to a broken leg that frontman Dave Grohl had sustained.
 UK Foo Fighters were approached to play London & Edinburgh dates.
 Gigwise reported, "already booked a train to see Foo Fighters?
 Here’s the solution: tribute band UK Foo Fighters will play next door for you.”
 NME reported, “Foo Fighters tribute band book charity gigs next door to Wembley Stadium for disappointed fans."